 It is also important to research the ticks in your area to take note of your pet’s risk.
-We sometimes use this website as it will show your location and how many reported cases of the disease have been submitted, however, it is sponsored by the very brands that sell these drugs which is something to keep in mind.
+We sometimes use this website as it will show your location and how many reported cases of the disease have been submitted; however, it is sponsored by the very brands that sell these drugs which is something to keep in mind.

 How To Remove a Tick-

 Once the tick is removed, clean the area with some rubbing alcohol or non-toxic soap and water.
 Make sure you wash your hands well too.
-If you are worried the tick may carry disease, you can save your tick in a plastic bag and mail it to Tick Report for a full review of your tick within 72 hours.
+If you are worried the tick may carry a disease, you can save your tick in a plastic bag and mail it to Tick Report for a full review of your tick within 72 hours.

 Why Diet Is Critical for Flea Control!

-Did you know that by simply feeding your pet more wholesome foods that their odor changes reducing the attraction for pests?
+Did you know that by simply feeding your pet more wholesome foods that their odor changes reducing the attraction to pests?
 Additionally, a stronger immune system allows your pet to defend her/himself better against infection/infestation if one does occur.

 We have an example of what a balanced, gently cooked diet looks like here and if you cannot cook for your dog, we list some more mindful food options here.
 Lastly, foods like garlic and apple cider vinegar are also used in small doses to repel fleas and ticks!
-The home-cooked diet we listed also uses ACV and Garlic in the bone broth which is another hidden but added benefit!
+The home-cooked diet we listed also uses ACV and Garlic in the bone broth, which is another hidden but added benefit!

 - Garlic- Give your pet 1/3 tsp per 10 pounds.